Image: Shutterstock

 Get the app here.

-If you are looking for a game that can improve your teen’s vocabulary, Words with Friends by Zynga is a cool choice.
-The game is also interactive or social, in the sense that it has an open chat platform that allows them to chat with and play word games with other users.
-It can even help develop your child’s writing skills.
+If you are looking for a game that can improve your child’s vocabulary, Words with Friends by Zynga is a cool choice.
+The game is interactive or social, in the sense that it has an open chat platform that allows them to chat with and play word games with other users.
+It also allows your child to participate in time-limited events to earn rewards and power-ups.

 Category: Education